ChrisKoniniec/ChrisKoniniec.github.io/_posts/2019-04-30-Extract_Transform_Load.md

     return sent_table, overall_sent
 ```

 After a bit more hacking, we can easily see the overall average sentiment for each news organization on a given day.
+This particular data is from 5/6/19.

 <div>
 <style scoped>